-We look at whether putting cling film on your windows really can lower your energy bills, along with any better alternatives.
+But does it work?
+Will it actually save you money?
+We look at whether putting cling film on your windows really can lower your energy bills, along with other DIY options.

 Will cling film on your windows save on heating bills?

-Cling film is not only useful for wrapping leftover food ‒ it can also be used as a form of insulation and help provide a layer of protection against cold draughts coming in through your windows and entering your home.
+Cling film isn’t only useful for wrapping leftover food.
+It can also be used as a form of insulation, helping provide a layer of protection against cold draughts coming in through your windows and entering your home.

 The idea is for the cling film to reduce heat loss through the windows, so less energy is required to heat a room.

-It is an easy hack to insulate your home using cling film, but it depends on the condition of your window and it won’t be as effective for everyone.
+It’s an easy hack to insulate your home using cling film, and can work, although it depends on the condition of your window.
+And it won’t be as effective for everyone.

-If your windows are single glazed, you will be able to tell a big difference when you put cling film on your window.
-But if your windows are double glazed, cling film won’t be as effective because it is already well insulated.
+If your windows are single glazed, you’ll be able to tell a big difference when you put cling film on your window.
+About 7% of homes in the UK have no double glazing, and single-glazed windows lose heat twice as fast.

-“Windows account for a significant portion of heat loss, so any measures you can take to prevent this happening are worthwhile to help save on your energy bills.”
+As windows account for a significant portion of heat loss, any measures you can take to prevent this happening are worthwhile to help save on your energy bills.

 What is a better alternative to cling film?